Chart Color Schemes

 Woolloomooloo has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-A total of 28 infrastructure projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Minerva Theatre Restoration, The Potts Point Hotel Redevelopment (Queensgate), Holiday Inn Potts Point Redevelopment, and 20-26 Bayswater Road Mansions Terrace.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 28 projects potentially affecting this region.
+Notable initiatives include Minerva Theatre Restoration, The Potts Point Hotel Redevelopment (Queensgate), Holiday Inn Potts Point Redevelopment, and the redevelopment of 20-26 Bayswater Road Mansions Terrace.
+Below is a list of projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.